NYU-NEWS/janus/doc/profile.md

+# Important
-(Comment out the server kills in run.py if profiling distributed runs)
+Comment out the server kills in run.py if profiling distributed runs

+# CPU profiling

 Compile with google perf tools.
 ```